TrueBlocks/trueblocks-core/src/libs/utillib/README.md

 ## utillib

-`utillib` provides various functionality in support of other libraries and applications that comprise QBlocks.
+`utillib` provides various functionality in support of other libraries and applications that comprise TrueBlocks.
 This includes:

 - support for data types such as signed and unsigned integers, floating point numbers, doubles, big numbers, time and date types
 - methods for manipulating, searching, and processing strings